-This lockkeeper’s house is the only remnant of the Chesapeake and Ohio Canal Extension, which was built in 1832‑33 to connect the C&O Canal (begun in 1828, and originating at Rock Creek) to the Washington City Canal (built from 1802 to 1815, and leading from the Potomac at 17th Street to the Anacostia).
+This lockkeeper’s house is the only remnant of the Chesapeake and Ohio Canal Extension, which was built between 1832 and 1833 to connect the C&O Canal (begun in 1828, and originating at Rock Creek) to the Washington City Canal (built from 1802 to 1815, and leading from the Potomac at 17th Street to the Anacostia; now Constitution Avenue).
 The extension was intended to ensure that the city would benefit from commerce along the major canals.

-DC designation: November 8, 1964
+DC Inventory: November 8, 1964

-National Register listing: November 30, 1973
+National Register: November 30, 1973